TaisAnjos/TaisAnjos/README.md

 ![Tais Anjos](https://user-images.githubusercontent.com/79381531/169381801-f77a485e-bf2f-4046-b70a-70bce30d50fc.gif)

 <h2>About me:</h2>
-I am currently a student at Generation Brasil, and graduating to be a Java Full Stack Junior.
 I have always loved technology and since my first contact with a computer at the age of 9, I have always tried to evolve my knowledge.
 Recently I had contact with programming and just loved it! so I went on the journey to become a programmer.

  <h3> Main repositories: </h3>